Services & Fees

 I accept cash (exact change), checks, and credit cards.

 Why don't you accept tips?

 In line with the Georgia Board of Massage Therapy, I view massage therapy as a form of health care.
 Like other health care practitioners, I will not accept tips.
 (I do acknowledge that massage is often treated as a personal service, where tipping is accepted/expected and is factored into the therapist's wage.
-I am not currently in this situation.)
+I am not currently in that situation.)

 Do you offer discounts?

-Yes, take 10% off each 60 or 90 min. massage appointment when two or more are scheduled at the same location (time may not be shared).
+Yes, take 10% off each 60 or 90 min.
+General Wellness Massage Therapy appointment when two or more are scheduled at the same location (time may not be shared).